Discover the turquoise waters of the Seven Lakes and with our authors’ guide to the Fann Mountains’ best treks.Read more...

 The Soviet and post-independence periods are also not without their visual legacies.
 Though Lenins and Marxes have more often been ousted from their once prominent plinths, a few still stand as reminders of the enduring impact of communism on Tajikistan.
 Manmade dams and reservoirs, cotton fields, mines and industrial units, all legacies of Soviet planning, still dot the landscape, some contributing to the modern economy but others laid to waste.

-In Dushanbe more than any other city, the desire of President Rahmon to make a statement and to be remembered is clear: the wide, tree-lined streets may date from earlier years, but the architectural statements – the Palace of Nations with its gleaming, golden dome; the world’s tallest flag pole; and the imposing statue of Ismoili Somoni, flanked by uniformed guards – are all his doing.
-The country’s new cultural identity is being created, inspired by the president’s vision, and as Tajikistan flexes its wings and works out both where and how to fly, there has rarely been a better time to see it.
-Tajikistan is on the cusp of change.
+In Dushanbe, more than any other city, the desire of President Rahmon to make a statement and to be remembered is clear: the wide, tree-lined streets may date from earlier years, but the architectural statements – the Palace of Nations with its gleaming, golden dome; the world’s second-tallest flagpole; and the imposing statue of Ismoili Somoni, flanked by uniformed guards – are all his doing.
+A quarter-century after independence, the country’s cultural identity is still being created, as Tajiks living abroad return to plant new ideas and dreams in timeless soil, and younger generations mature with hope and optimism.
+Tajikistan is a resilient place, where exceptional beauty is found through every tunnel and mountain pass.